Hablamos Español Insurance Companies We Work With

 Already know you need this?
 Get a quote Compare your coverage →

 A food truck is two businesses in one: a vehicle and a kitchen.
 Insure it like a restaurant and you miss the vehicle; insure it like a car and you miss the kitchen.
-Good food truck coverage does both.
+Good food truck coverage addresses both.

 The vehicle and the kitchen

-The truck itself needs commercial auto coverage for liability and physical damage, because a personal auto policy will not cover a vehicle used in the business.
+The truck itself needs commercial auto coverage for liability and physical damage, because a personal auto policy generally will not cover a vehicle used in the business.
 The cooking operation inside, the equipment, the liability to customers, needs general liability and property coverage, the same as any restaurant.
 A policy built for a fixed location often does not address the mobile side, and vice versa.

 Events, venues, and certificates